Professor of Global Affairs & Public Policy and Sociology

 Follow me on Twitter

-I work at the intersection of politics and culture and the sociology of law and justice.
-I study hopes, claims, ideas, and competitions about justice, generally (though not always) during turbulent, disrupted, violent, or miserable times.
+I work at the intersection of politics, culture, and social science approaches to law and justice.
+I study hopes, claims, ideas, and competitions about legality and justice, generally (though not always) during turbulent, disrupted, violent, or miserable times.

 Alexander Liberman, Path IV (1952) (WikiArt)